 Providing for affordable housing is important in helping to retain younger population and in recruiting staff, particularly younger or lower skilled workers on whom the tourism and caring professions depend.
 Both sectors are significant employers in the Alnwick economy.
-The ADNP will address this position by increasing the amount of affordable housing and seeking to deliver smaller housing units appealing to the younger and first time buyers who wish to live and work in the district.
+The housing provided needs to increase the amount of affordable housing and seek to deliver smaller housing units appealing to the younger and first time buyers who wish to live and work in the district.